Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 Introduction by Harold Koonce, police sergeant, Evergreen, Washington

-So a lot of people want me to talk about this story and post it online but to tell you the truth, I don’t find the story all that interesting compared to how we found it.
+So a lot of people want me to talk about this story and post it online.
+But to tell you the truth, I don’t find the story all that interesting compared to how we found it.
 You see, I was just sitting in the station talking to my pal Murphy when suddenly this man busts through the doors like a bat outta hell.

-Against a faded pallid background were the depictions of swirling vortexes and celestial bodies being torn apart.
-The images were wild as if painted with a manic and incensed hand.
-Somehow everything seemed out of focus and full of static.
-It was as if I viewing the scene on an old television set with poor reception and I had forgotten my glasses.
+The wood appeared to be teak but this was difficult to tell due to the impeccable paint job which made it seem that black was the wood’s natural color.
+Its pendulum was reminiscent of a bony human arm.
+Most disturbingly, though, was its clock face.
+Against its faded pallid background were depictions of swirling vortexes and celestial bodies being torn apart, all looking as though they were painted with a manic and incensed hand.
+Moreover, somehow everything seemed out of focus and full of static.
+It was as if I was watching an old movie on an antique television set that had poor antennae reception and I had forgotten my glasses.

 I wanted nothing more than to destroy the clock.

-Her first and foremost desire is to subvert society’s expectations.
-She is obsessed with eschewing more traditionally feminine decorations in favor of whatever fits her seemingly arbitrary definition of rebellion.
+Her first and foremost desire is and has always been to subvert society’s expectations.
+She is obsessed with eschewing anything traditionally feminine in favor of whatever fits her seemingly arbitrary definition of rebellion.
 I assume that is why she still wears gothic dresses, dark makeup, pentagram earrings, and fishnets though she is now pushing thirty.

 Regardless, my wife wanted the clock and wanted it desperately.
-I attempted to gently let her know how the clock made me feel.
+I attempted to gently let her know how the timepiece made me feel.
 I did not press too hard, though, as I knew better than to get in between her and something she desired lest I feel her wrath.

 The shopkeeper expressed a bit of surprise that she was interested in the item as my reaction to it wasn’t wholly unique.
 He was having difficulty unloading it, especially since not only did the images make people feel uncomfortable, it no longer worked.
-His several attempts to fix the clock had been in vain.
+Every attempt to fix the clock had been in vain.

-After she made the purchase, I had the fun activity of paying the bitter old man, loading the contraption to the back of my pickup truck and tying it down as tightly as possible.
-We then embarked on the quite enjoyable and stress-free, three hundred mile, five-hour journey back home to Evergreen.
+With my arms now aching and my body now feeling like gelatin, we afterward embarked on the quite enjoyable and stress-free, three-hundred-mile, five-hour journey back to Evergreen.
 It was still summer so I did not get the pleasure of dealing with the snow.
-By the time we arrived and placed the timepiece in the middle of the living room after several one-sided deliberations of where to put it that fatigued my arm and my back to no end, it was past the witching hour.
+By the time we arrived and placed the clock in the middle of the living room, after several one-sided deliberations of where to put it, something my already fatigued arms and sore back enjoyed to no end, it was past the witching hour.
 We went to bed exhausted.

-That is when I woke up.
+That was when I woke up.